TencentAILabHealthcare/Cell_Segmentation_Fluorescence/README.md

 ```

 ## ConA model training and validation
-The configuration file for training and validating ConA model is in local_configs/conA_human_in_loop/, run the following code to train a ConA model.
+The configuration file for training and validating a ConA model is in local_configs/conA_human_in_loop/, run the following code to train a ConA model.
 ```
 bash tools/dist_train.sh local_configs/conA_human_in_loop/mask_rcnn_baseline.py 2
 ```

 ## ssDNA model training and validation
-The configuration file for training and validating ssDNA model is in local_configs/ssDNA_with_incomplete_annotations/, run the following code to train an ssDNA model.
+The configuration file for training and validating an ssDNA model is in local_configs/ssDNA_with_incomplete_annotations/, run the following code to train an ssDNA model.
 ```
 bash tools/dist_train.sh local_configs/ssDNA_with_incomplete_annotations/mask_rcnn_baseline.py 2
 ```